Concepts From Natural Manufacturing

 Nature has a great way of reducing, reusing and recycling everything.
 The excrement of one is the raw material for the next.
 What a challenge for us!!

 Nature’s labor comes with a benefit in ways (think bees) that we have not really imitated.
 And the customers (you, me, bears, birds, etc.) are almost always happy.
 Oh, isn’t that what we want in the end for our workers and customers too?

 What do you see to learn from nature’s system and apply to ours?
 Write your comments below.
 Inspiration from another source our society is becoming less connected with.
-That’s an idea worth contemplating.
+Imitating natural manufacturing (or at least some of the concepts) is an idea worth contemplating.